 One Toy In, Two Toys Out

-Matty’s mom used to this and I LOVE the idea.
+#Handsomehubbs’s mom used to this and I LOVE the idea.
 For every new toy that your kiddo wants you to get them, have them pick out two toys they’ve outgrown or not into anymore to donate to charity.
 If you’re in the US, Goodwill takes donations of pretty much anything, toys included.
 If you’re in Panama, the folks at Casa Esperanza will be happy to take any of your toys in good condition for their pre-k centers.

-Pick Something Your Kiddos Like
+Pick Something Your Kiddos Like and Get Involved!

 The idea is to get kids excited about charitable giving by focusing on something they are already interested in.
 A good example of this is Chickie’s puppy obsession.
 Once she’s a little older, my plan is to get her involved with the local shelter where we adopted Peter.
 We’ll show her pictures of the different puppies and what the shelter does for them so she can “decide” which a little push from yours truly, to put some allowance money aside to save the puppieshhh.
 Is your kid into elephants?
 I found a lot of “adopt and elephant” programs where they get picture updates of their elephants and a plush toy!
 I bet kiddos will LOVE that.
+Chick is very into the environment, so we are looking forward to signing up for a clean up day in our community this Spring.

 When in Doubt, Pick Some Trash Up